Life Lessons From John Gokongwei, Jr.

 John Gokongwei, Jr. is a force to reckon with.
-At 91, he is still a top player in the Philippine
+In his 90s, he is still a top player in the Philippine

 Gokongwei, Jr. is the founder of JG Summit, a conglomerate that has stakes in various industries, including Cebu Pacific, Robinsons Land, Universal Robina, Robinsons Bank, PLDT, and Meralco.